Skip to main content

 The rainscape will also address localised flooding at the park entrance, strengthen natural habitats, and improve the space for local people to enjoy.

-Find out more about the project’s history on The Aquifer Partnership website.
+Find out more about the project’s history on The Aquifer Project website.

 Our council, the South Downs National Park, Environment Agency, Southern Water and The Living Coast UNESCO Biosphere formed The Aquifer Partnership, now The Aquifer Project, in 2016.

-Our aim is to work collaboratively to protect the chalk aquifer.
-Learn more about The Aquifer Partnership on the TAP website.
+We aim to work collaboratively to protect the chalk aquifer.
+Learn more about The Aquifer Project on the TAP website.

-Since 2024, The Aquifer Project has been hosted by The Living Coast UNESCO Biosphere.
+The Aquifer Project is managed by The Living Coast UNESCO Biosphere.

 Find out more